 The matter of fact contained in this maxim cannot have escaped the notice of any one the least conversant in the practice of artillery; it being obvious even to the most incurious observer.
-Thus a 24 pounder loaded in the customary manner, and elevated to 8°, ranges its bullet, at a medium, to about a mile and a half; whereas a three-pounder, which is of half the diameter, will in the same circumstances range but little more than a mile.
-And the same holds true in other angles of elevation; though indeed the more considerable the angle of elevation, the greater is the inequality of the ranges.
-Now this diversity in the ranges of unequal bullets cannot be imputed to any difference in their velocitics: since when loaded alike they are all of them discharged with nearly the same celerity: but it is to be altogether ascribed to the different resistances, they undergo. during their flight through the air.
-For though the 24 pound shot, for instance, has four times the surface, and consequently four times the resistance of the 3 pound shot; yet as it has 8 times the solidity, the whole retarding force, which arises from the comparison of the resistance with the matter to be moved, will be but half as much in the 24 pounder as in the 3 pounder.
-And thus it will always happen (whatever be the size of the bullet) that the retarding force of the air on the lesser bullet will be greater than the retarding force on the larger in the same proportion, as the diameter of the larger bullet is greater than the dimeter of the lesser.
-Now since, from what we have already already shewn, it may appear that the range of shot at an elevation is much more influenced by the quantity of its resistance, than by the velocity it is discharged with; it is not to be wondered at, that a 24 pound shot, being but half as much retarded as a 3 pounder, should range considerably farther.
+Thus a 24 pounder loaded in the customary manner, and elevated to 8°, ranges its bullet, at a medium, to about a mile and a half; whereas a three pounder, which is of half the diameter, will in the same circumstances range but little more than a mile. the same holds true in other angles of elevation; though indeed the more confiderable the angle of elevation, the greater is the inequality of the ranges.
+Now this diversity in the ranges of unequal bullets cannot be imputed to any difference in their velocities: fince when loaded alike they are all of them discharged with nearly the same celerity? but it is to be altogether ascribed to the different resistances. they undergo during their flight through the air.
+For though the 24 pound shot, for instance, has four times the furface, and confequently four times the relistance of the 3 pound shot; yet as it has 8 times the folidity, the whole retarding force, which arises from the comparison of the resistance with the matter to be moved, will be but half as much in the 24 pounder as in the 3 pounder.
+And thus it will always happen (whatever be the fize of the bullet) that the retarding force of the air on the lesser bullet will be greater than the retarding force on the larger in the same proportion, as the diameter of the larger bullet is greater than the diameter of the leffer.
+Now fince, from what we have already thewn, it may appear, that the range of shot at an elevation is much more influenced by the quantity of its resistance, than by the velocity it is discharged with; it is not to be wondered at, that a 24 pound shot, being but half as much retarded as a 3 pounder, should range considerably farther.